User Research | Educational UX Design

 Seattle Children’s is a top pediatric hospital that delivers patient care, advances new discoveries and treatments through pediatric research and serves as the pediatric and adolescent academic medical center for Washington, Alaska, Montana and Idaho.

-My team and I worked with the team members and patient families at Seattle Children’s that were knowledgeable of and involved in the Bone Marrow Transplant (BMT) experience during pediatric cancer treatment.
+My team and I worked with the nurses and patient families at Seattle Children’s that were knowledgeable of and involved in the Bone Marrow Transplant (BMT) experience during pediatric cancer treatment.

 ROLE